Sunburn Blisters, Sunburn Bubbles, and Sun Blisters

 4) Apply After Sun Soothing Hydrating Aloe Gel

-Cool, heal, and hydrate your burnt skin by applying Babo Botanicals’s After Sun Soothing Hydrating Aloe Gel.
+You can cool, heal, and hydrate your burnt skin by applying Babo Botanicals After Sun Soothing Hydrating Aloe Gel.

 Our cooling gel forms a protective barrier to retain moisture in your skin and promote healing.
 Plus, it’s a plant-based formula and specially designed for sensitive skin, so you can be sure you aren’t putting any harsh chemicals or irritants on your already-damaged skin.